One of the most popular and favored bee species in commercial beekeeping is the Italian Bee.

 This breed has a long history, and beekeepers love them because of their desirable characteristics.

-In this blog post, we will discuss the Italian Bee and its characteristics that brought them to the top of the list among the most-favored honeybees.
+In this blog post, we will discuss Italian honey bees and the characteristics that brought them to the top of the list among the most favored honey bees.

 Italian Bee (Apis mellifera ligustica)